fabiankaegy/acfk-meal-planning/README.md

-# acfk-recepies-frontend
+# acfk-recipes-frontend

-A meadplaning site that allows you to create your meal plan for the next week from a list of stored recipies.
+A meal planning site that allows you to create your meal plan for the next week from a list of stored recipes.

 A project by @amberchunn & @fabiankaegy.
 Created as an entry for the javascriptforwp hackathon early 2019.